tasket/wyng-backup/README.md

 * Configured volumes to be backed-up must reside in an LVM thin-provisioned pool.

-`sparsebak.py` is currently distributed as a single python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.
-It looks in '/sparsebak/default.ini' for settings that define what to back up and where the backup archive will be located as well as the archive's metadata.
+`wyng` is currently distributed as a single python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.
+It looks in '/wyng/default.ini' for settings that define what to back up and where the backup archive will be located as well as the archive's metadata.